Florida surgeon general favorably recommended after Democrats walk out of confirmation hearing - KESQ

 Ladapo, who has taken controversial stances on coronavirus mitigation measures like masks and vaccines, told state senators on Wednesday that he was committed to improving the health of Floridians by “applying scientific data, evidence-based strategy and a sensible approach to public health.”

 Democrats on the committee immediately raised questions about Ladapo’s credentials to run the state’s top public health agency.
-Ladapo comes to Florida from the David Geffen School of Medicine at UCLA where he worked as a physician and clinical researcher, but not in public health.
+He worked as a physician and clinical researcher at UCLA, but not in public health.

 Ladapo insisted he has “dedicated my professional career to issues of important public health relevance” and noted his coursework at Harvard, where he graduated from medical school and earned an advanced degree in health policy.